Jawhar Sircar: Other interests

-Jawhar Sircar was Vice President of the All India Tennis Association, and served as the President of India's pioneering Children's Little Theatre.
-Sircar has also been a Trustee Member of PSBT (Public Service Broadcasting Trust) from 2012 to 2016.
+Jawhar Sircar was Vice President of the All India Tennis Association, and served as the president of India's Children's Little Theatre.
+Sircar has also been a trustee member of PSBT (Public Service Broadcasting Trust) from 2012 to 2016.

 He is a Life Member of the 240-year-old Asiatic Society, Indian National Confederation and Academy of Anthropologists, & Cultural Heritage, Bangiya Sahitya Parishad, Indian History Congress and several other well-known institutions.

 He was the moving spirit behind the Kolkata International Film Festival from 1997 to 2005, and has organized several film and media related programmes, with participation of many countries.

-Sircar was instrumental in the management of world's largest Book Fair, in terms of attendance, i.e., the Kolkata Book Fair in its early years.
+Sircar was instrumental in the management of world's largest book fair, in terms of attendance: the Kolkata Book Fair.